syedkai/syedkai/README.md

 ## Sabeen-Javaid
-Welcome to my branch
+Welcome to my branch.\
-In the folder "MyWork" you will find all the exercises done by me
+In the folder "MyWork" you will find all the exercises done by me.